 It’s no secret that today’s consumers are increasingly relying on e-commerce to order and deliver goods.
 This trend is also extending to retail stores, as well as FedEx is being added to 500 Walmart stores in the next two years to make mailing goods easier and more accessible.
-As a result, the logistics industry is under tremendous pressure to keep up with the amount of packages traveling from a retailer’s warehouse into the hands of the consumer.
-How can the logistics industry leverage technology to keep up with the growing volume of online orders while providing faster and better customer experiences?
+As a result, the logistics industry is under tremendous pressure to keep up with the number of packages traveling from a retailer’s warehouse into the hands of the consumer.
+How can the logistics industry leverage technology keep up with the growing volume of online orders while providing faster and better customer experiences?
 Leveraging technology for Supply Chain Modernization is what is needed.

 The customer is truly at the center of the supply chain, which means that manufacturers and supply chain experts must pay close attention to the trends that are driving customers to buy in today’s digitally powered world.
 Technologies like Augmented Reality (AI), Virtual Reality and Artificial Intelligence can enable supply chain modernization enhancing processes and enable manufacturers to hold up against today’s immense competition.
 For example, by combining AI and sensor data from connected, Internet of Things enabled devices across a supply chain, the insights collected can improve product development, logistics and overall management of the supplier.

-But despite the growing use of new and emerging technologies, a study from IDC commissioned by Axway on the The Role of Customer Experience Networks in Delivering Value-Based Digital Transformation (May 2017) revealed that 69 percent of organizations have yet to implement a single, unified view of the customer.
-This means that enterprises within the logistics industry must not only juggle these new technologies, but also examine the ways to integrate them into their overall customer experience vision.
+But despite the growing use of new and emerging technologies, a study from IDC commissioned by Axway on The Role of Customer Experience Networks in Delivering Value-Based Digital Transformation (May 2017) revealed that 69 percent of organizations have yet to implement a single, unified view of the customer.
+This means that enterprises within the logistics industry must not only juggle these new technologies but also examine the ways to integrate them into their overall customer experience vision.

 Four steps to success for your supply chain modernization: